 - Big "NO!": Rudy's reaction whenever you shoot a ball into the trap door during Midnight Multiball.

-- The Dev Team Thinks of Everything: The only way to normally shoot a ball into Rudy's mouth is while he's asleep, but it's possible to get one into his mouth while he's talking.
-Doing so causes him to spit it out.
+- The only way to normally shoot a ball into Rudy's mouth is while he's asleep, but it's possible to get one into his mouth while he's talking.
+Called a "Rudy Gulp", doing this will award you an extra 250,000 points and cause him to spit it out.
+This is one of this table's Standard Goals in The Pinball Arcade.

 - Mad Libs Dialogue: Rudy's comments to the player typically go like this, unless your name is "Slick".

-- Marilyn Maneuver: A woman is shown doing this (unintentionally) on the slingshot bumpers.
+- Marilyn Maneuver: A woman is shown doing this (unintentionally) on the backglass and the slingshot bumpers.

 - Medium Awareness: If you tilt the machine, Rudy will say, "Hey!
 It's only pinball."